kbenavente24/TCSS460-Group5-FrontEnd/README.md

 # Final Sprint Comments

+### ⚠️ Performance Note on Loading Times
+Our front end is fully functional, but some actions take longer to complete because the APIs we rely on can be slow to respond.
+Registering an account can take up to about one minute before the verification returns.
+Logging in may also take noticeably longer than expected.
+The same delay can happen when navigating to Movies or TV Shows, especially when the TV Shows API is waking up from an inactive state.
+Everything will load successfully, but you may need to wait a little for the response.
+This is normal behavior for the Render hosted APIs we are using.

 - Our team went extensively back and forth with **Group 8's Credentials API** team to resolve verification and reset-password behavior.
 - The verification workflow did not function even after multiple tests using multiple emails.
 - Because of this, we removed the **Forgot Password** button from the login page to avoid having a broken feature on the front end.